nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 register_fprime_ut()
 ```

+**Run the build:**
-**Generate the unit test stub:**
+Now we can check that the unit test build is working.
-We will now generate a stub implementation of the unit tests.
-This stub contains all the boilerplate necessary to write and
-run unit tests against the `MathSender` component.
-In a later step, we will fill in the stub with tests.

-1. If you have not yet run `fprime-util generate --ut`,
-then do so now.
-This step generates the CMake build cache for the unit
-tests.

-1. Run `fprime-util build --ut`.
+Run `fprime-util build --ut`.
 Everything should build without errors.

 **Inspect the generated code:**